 The OmniFocus Mail Clip-O-Tron 3000 is a little tool that adds the ability to clip the entirety of the selected message in the Mail message list.
-Just click the button in the lower-right corner of the Clippings preferences pane to install it.
+To install it, open the Clippings preferences and then click the button in the lower-right corner.
 If you don't install it, you can still clip content highlighted in Mail's message content area.